Ozzyris/online-board-game/README.md

 #### Bugs
 - [x] The raft updated states wont save on the db?
 - [x] The new-action-card wont launch the modal, nothing arrive on the front
-- [ ] An empty notification is sent when the raft is is updated
+- [x] An empty notification is sent when the raft is is updated
+- [x] When a user has too many card, it break the organisation.
+- [x] Certain screen the number are too high in height.
+- [ ] Sometime showing a card is not working well.
+- [x] "Alex perso left the lobby" appearing at wrong time!
 - [ ] The user status is not update when reconnected.
-- [ ] When a user has too many card, it break the organisation.
-- [ ] Sometime showing a card is not working well.
+- [ ] Les timers des notifications sont ensemblent.